MWilliams99/vb-dnd-spring2018/README.md

 ### Flow Chart Part 2
 <img src="https://user-images.githubusercontent.com/101907789/163502823-83c85185-40e7-4c63-973a-117ebca6e6b8.JPG" width="450"></img>

-The following images show the proposed GUI design for the application that were ultimately not chosen for this project - either because they were too complicated for the time limit of this project, or did not follow best practices.
+This next set of images show the proposed GUI design for the application that were ultimately not chosen for this project - either because they were too complicated for the time limit of this project, or did not follow best practices.

 ### Proposed Main Form Design
 <img src="https://user-images.githubusercontent.com/101907789/163504612-b02f8b26-7563-44d3-9b3b-c13ee1e27c2a.png"></img>